cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ### Trigger

-The benchmark pipeline will be triggered by sending a [workflow_dispatch](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event) event via the GitHub REST API.
+The project workflow will be triggered by sending a [workflow_dispatch](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event) event via the GitHub REST API.

 Inputs are